 Fast forward to now.
-Having successfully treated this disordered and binge eating, I've used my coaching experience in the business world to create simple solutions to overeating, unhealthy food relationships and weight management. and I have retrained in the skills needed to coach others in this new world of mindful eating and nutritional health.
-It is an absolute passion of mine to help people avoid years of disordered eating and I hope I can help you find a happy life with food.
+Having successfully treated this disordered and binge eating, I've used my coaching experience in the business world to create simple solutions to overeating, unhealthy food relationships and weight management.
+I have retrained in the skills needed to coach others in this new world of mindful eating and nutritional health.
+It has become an absolute passion of mine, to help people avoid years of disordered eating.
+I hope I can help you find a happy life with food.

 Why work with me?

 My personal experience gives me bags of empathy for wherever you are with food at this moment.

 I have a no-nonsense approach to food, so any meal suggestions I give you will be based around what you like to eat and how your life functions.